felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 > You should never have to read a book or textbook more than once.
 If you take good notes, once you finish a book, you can consider yourself done with it.

-She was so right about that.
+She was so right about that, even though it took me a few days to admit it.
+This went against my core belief that books are meant to be kept as reference material.
+After all, almost every content creator on the Internet who is a self-declared book reader will proudly display their bookshelf in the background of their videos.
+When I realized the wisdom in Gabrielle's words, I decided to be a contrarian.
+My library, if I were to have one, would be filled by books I wrote, and empty of books I read.
 This gave me a new motivation: whatever system I'd use for learning, it would be a system that doesn't depend on maintaining access to the source material.
-In fact, after she told me this, I realized the best course of action was to give the book away once I am done reading it.
-It is the simplest, cleanest and safest way to ensure my learning system is working.
+In fact, after she told me this, I realized the best course of action was to systematically give the book away once I am done reading it.
+It is the simplest, safest and most elegant way to ensure my learning system is working.

 I didn't have to search for very long after that insight to have my eureka moment.
 Armed with the rule of giving my book once I'm done reading it, I started searching for ideas online that would cement my learning system.
-[This video from
+[This six-minutes long video from
-Matt Morris titled How to Read a Book for Maximum Learning](https://www.youtube.com/watch?v=_WCfaGarc4U) fit the bill.
+Matt Morris titled \'How to Read a Book for Maximum Learning\'](https://www.youtube.com/watch?v=_WCfaGarc4U) fit the bill.

 What I want you to remember from this chapter is that my learning system didn't just fall on me from the heavens.
-I failed a bunch of times before stumbling upon a process that worked!
+I failed a bunch of times before stumbling upon a process that worked for me.
 I asked my partner for help and suggestions when I realized I was out of ideas.
 I searched on YouTube for insight.
 I was at my most vulnerable then, because I was basically admitting that I needed help.
 I had overcome the